KarenBrant/matchGame/README.md

+#Matchgame (Title: Clicky Game)
+*A game in which you try not to click on the same image twice.
-Developer:  Karen Brant
+*Developer:  Karen Brant
-Libraries:  React
-Title:  Clicky Game
+*Languages:  React.js
-Instructions:  Click each picture once and get a point for each click.
-But don't click the same picture twice or you will end the game.
+*Instructions:  Click each picture once and get a point for each click.
+But don't click the same picture twice or you will *end the game.
+*Heroku Link:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).